 These conditions and any contract to which they apply are governed in all respects by English Law and shall be subject to the exclusive jurisdiction of the courts of England and Wales.

 It is a condition of booking that all clients have insurance which provides at least the same level of cover as the Company’s recommended policy as detailed on the VIP SKI website.
 Where you take out insurance with the Company’s recommended insurers, insurance premiums must be paid at the time of booking the holiday in order for cancellation cover to be effective.
-If you do not take out the Company’s insurance the Company will not be responsible for meeting any sums which would have been covered by the insurance.
+If you decide to purchase alternative insurance with more limited cover, the Company will not be liable for any costs you incur which would have been covered by the Company recommended insurance.
 You will further be responsible for paying to and indemnifying the Company for such sums the Company meets on your behalf.